ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup.md

 <h2> Downloading a Linux Desktop image (.iso)</h2>

-Linux are countless varieties (called 'distributions' or 'distros').
-Each one can be tailor made for a specific purpose or style, and being free and open-source anyone willing to put in enough time and effort can create their own at anytime.
+Linux has countless varieties (called 'distributions' or 'distros'), each one can be tailor made for a specific purpose or style.
+Being free and open-source, anyone willing to put in enough time and effort can create their own Linux at anytime.

 For this beginner course, we will be using a user friendly Linux distribution called _Ubuntu_.
 We specifically want _Ubuntu version 20.04.2.0 LTS_ (the LTS stands for 'long term support').